 Why did God choose certain types of plagues to fall upon Egypt?
 One reason is as a testimony against the false, counterfeit gods worshipped by the people (they worshipped the Nile, certain animals, the sun, etc.).
 Another reason is to show that he is the true God who executes righteous judgment and is active in the affairs of humans.

 The first of the ten plagues was turning the water in the Nile River and the water in streams, rivers, and so on it fed into literal blood (Exodus 7:14 - 25).
-The Nile was worshipped among the Egyptians as a god because it provided water for growing food, drinking and bathing.
+The Nile was worshipped in Egypt as a god because it provided water for growing food, drinking and bathing.
 God turned what they viewed as a giver of life into death as a testimony against them.
-The waters became blood that lasted for seven days (verse 25).
+The waters became a plague of blood that lasted for seven days (verse 25).

 The frogs, gnats and flies (as well as beetles, etc.) of these miracles were all focused on what was worshipped by the Egyptians.
 In a twist of ironic (and somewhat humorous) fate, their own false gods were made to turn against and attack them!